frombeirutwithlove/ProtestTips/organizing.md

 - Communications metadata and content
     * Telephone networks (including cell phones)
         * Police have built strong relations with telephone communication providers and can have direct access to parts to call detail records and text metadata
-        * Call detail records, such as: which number is calling, which number is bneing called, when the call occurs, how long the call was, approximately where each phone number is located
+        * Call detail records, such as: which number is calling, which number is being called, when the call occurs, how long the call was, approximately where each phone number is located
-        * Text message metadata, such as: which number is sending a text, which number is receiving a text, when the message occured, how long the message is
+        * Text message metadata, such as: which number is sending a text, which number is receiving a text, when the message occurred, how long the message is
         * Text message content usually requires a warrant
-        * Real-time access to phone calls usually requires a wrrant
+        * Real-time access to phone calls usually requires a warrant
     * Internet service providers (ISP)
         * Which IP address/device accesses which websites and when
         * If the website does not use HTTPS, the ISP and law enforcement could see all of the content of the website
 - Non-public information provided to a web service, such as emails and direct messages, usually require a warrant or similar to access
 - Palantir is a known platform used by US law enforcement to help automate the gathering of public information (e.g., facebook posts, tweets, twitter followers, etc.) and visualize/analyze it

-### Thinking about tools amd services to use
+### Thinking about tools and services to use
 - Compliance with warrants and information requests will depend on the relationship of the company to the US.
     * Companies with an office in the US are required to comply with requests from US law enforcement.
     * Countries with close ties to the US share intelligence information (e.g., [Five Eyes countries](https://en.wikipedia.org/wiki/Five_Eyes)) and some can compel companies based in their country to share data with the US.